Introduce Yourself and tell us about GloFox?

 There are two things that I would advise.

 The first would be that even if you have an end goal, there will always be something else on the horizon that you want to achieve.
 A good example is fundraising.
 You put in so much work to secure a certain round of funding that it feels like the be-all and end-all.
 And once you get it, you realize that you need to start all over again to get the next round a year or two down the line.
 The same with securing your first major client.
-Every success you have raised the bar and expectations of your next big milestone.
+With every success you have raised the bar and expectations of your next big milestone.

 The other piece of advice is, that as you grow, it’s vital to fill leadership roles with those who have done it before.
 Through trial and error, we realized the best leadership hires are those who have previously been involved with building a successful start-up from the ground up.
 They have been in the trenches before and have the experience to make the right calls.